LucaR01/Progetto-di-Programmazione-di-Reti/README.md

 - Once the game is over, you can either `RESTART` or `QUIT`.

 # If it doesn't run:
-- Try using python version `Python 3.7.0`
+- Try using python version `Python 3.7.0`.
+- And launch it on cmd/terminal.